 Close relationships with general and specialist health services enable pathways for young people to develop that open up opportunities for individual, group work and self-help groups within their services and within the wider community.
-Partnership work also supports the development of therapeutic and group work within 1625IP, and contributes to our organisational learning, reflective practice and service developments, and also influences the strategic development of services.
+Partnership work also supports the development of therapeutic and group work within 1625IP.
+Partnerships contribute to our organisational learning, reflective practice and service developments, and also influence the strategic development of services.

-These objectives will be achieved by:
+These close relationships with partners will be achieved by:

-- a) Collaborative work with mental health, counselling services and substance misuse services, including specialist therapeutic input from colleagues - b) A Monthly Case Review panel operated through our MAPS service where young people who are struggling to find or sustain accommodation are referred and agencies work together to find creative solutions. - c) Direct support colleagues seeking and creating opportunities for joint working between our workers, service users and partner organisations - d) Collaborative working, for example, through colleges, arts and sports projects.
+- Collaborative work with mental health, counselling services and substance misuse services, including specialist therapeutic input from colleagues - A Monthly Case Review panel operated through our MAPS service where young people who are struggling to find or sustain accommodation are referred and agencies work together to find creative solutions. - Direct support colleagues seeking and creating opportunities for joint working between our workers, service users and partner organisations - Collaborative working, for example, through colleges, arts and sports projects.

-The underpinning values of the PIE are based in reflective practice and establishing a commitment and culture at 1625IP as a learning organisation.
-These provide the basis for establishing strong and trusting relationships with young people as the principle "tool for change".
+The underpinning values of the PIE are based in reflective practice and in establishing a commitment to a learning culture at 1625IP.

+These provide the basis for establishing strong and trusting relationships with young people as the principal 'tool for change'.
 Each of the separate elements of the PIE can work on its own, but together they contribute to the success of the other components.